‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business Profiles.

 To bring your Google STAR rating back up encourage lots more positive reviews from real people.

-I advise you rectify the situation but then breath, smile and move on.
+I advise you rectify the situation but then breathe, smile and move on.

 Google My Business posts and updates